isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3084.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+2. Adapt to Change - Digitalization for Hawkers

 ### Support Level
-Up to  for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-N.A.
+Digital/ Online Ordering and Payment, Online Food Delivery and Data Mining and Analytics

 ### Contact Information